zef-dev/convoworks-gpt/README.md

 * Use the shortcode to display it on the front end: `[convo_chat service_id="gpt-example-chat" title="Example Chat"]`

-## Service Templates

-### GPT Example Chat

-This template provides a simple and interactive chat experience.
-It includes a basic system prompt and, additionally, loads up to 10 pages into the chat context using retrieval-augmented generation (RAG).
-This approach makes it a ready-to-use chatbot for small business websites with a few pages, helping users find information that might otherwise be hard to locate.

-The template also includes a simple GPT function example that can generate a random number.

-This template is a solid base for building your next public-facing chat.
-For more details, check out [A Dead Simple RAG Setup for WordPress: AI Chatbots for Small Websites](https://convoworks.com/a-dead-simple-rag-setup-for-wordpress-ai-chatbots-for-small-websites/).

-### GPT Site Admin

-The GPT Site Admin template is designed as a robust AI assistant to help manage your system.
-In addition to basic instructions, this bot has access to PHP's `call_user_func()` function, enabling it to fetch and manipulate posts, create files, and more.

-For more details, check out [The GPT Site Admin: A New Era of AI Integration with WordPress](https://convoworks.com/the-gpt-site-assistant-a-new-era-of-ai-integration-with-wordpress/).

-### Deep Research Assistant

-The Deep Research Assistant template empowers you to conduct iterative, in-depth research by leveraging GPT-powered recursive web searches, analysis, and report generation.
-It offers a no-code, visual workflow to automate the entire research process and seamlessly generate structured Markdown reports.
-For more details, check out [A No-Code Experiment: Bringing Deep Research to WordPress](https://convoworks.com/a-no-code-experiment-bringing-deep-research-to-wordpress/).

-### MCP Server Example

-A demo service showing how to set up an MCP server with Convoworks WP.
-It includes:

-- **MCP Server** processor: accepts MCP protocol calls and routes them to its child fragments.
-- **Example 1 – No‑Code Functions** fragment: implement chat/PHP functions entirely without writing code.
-- **Example 2 – WP REST Proxy** fragment: expose a single WordPress REST API endpoint (e.g., list posts) via the WP REST Proxy Function.
-- **Example 3 – External Functions** fragment: dynamically register full REST‑API endpoints (definitions live in PHP, pulled in via filters).
-- **Prompt Template**: define and register reusable prompt templates.

-Each demo lives in its own fragment, so you can swap them in or out using **Include Fragment** elements.

 ## Working with MCP Server

 1. **Enable the MCP Server platform**